MatheusJCastro/meafs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Multiple Element Abundance Fitting Software (MEAFS)
+Multiple Element Abundance Fitting Software - MEAFS
 =================================================================================

 | Here you can find how to install, run and read the results from MEAFS.